Skip to main content

 Conclusion

 Sample bias in research recruitment is difficult to completely avoid.
 It is something that needs to be worked on continuously.
-However, by acknowledging that it exists, planning our recruitment activity carefully, and caveating our findings to be clear about biases that may exist, we feel we have given our service the best chance of meeting the user needs of all our users.
+However, by acknowledging that it exists, planning our recruitment activity carefully, and caveating our findings to be clear about biases that may exist, we feel we will give our service the best chance of meeting the user needs of all our users.

 We would like to take this opportunity to acknowledge and thank all social workers and other participants.
-As they have taken the time and effort to share their experiences with us as part of this project.
+We appreciate them taking time and effort to share their experiences with us as part of this project.

 Sharing and comments